 - United States District Court for the District of Colorado

-Peter Leckman is a partner at the firm.
-He specializes in antitrust and consumer class actions and appellate work.
-Peter is an elected member of the American Law Institute and serves on the University of Pennsylvania Law School’s adjunct faculty, teaching antitrust and racketeering law.
-He received the law school’s 2017-2018 Adjunct Teaching Award.
+Peter Leckman’s work at the firm focuses on antitrust and consumer class actions.
+Peter is also an elected member of the American Law Institute and serves on the University of Pennsylvania Law School’s adjunct faculty, teaching antitrust and racketeering law.

 Peter’s antitrust practice has most recently focused on the application of the antitrust laws to sports broadcasting.
-Together with Ned Diver and Howard Langer, he served as lead counsel in a pair of lawsuits challenging the broadcast practices of the National Hockey League and Major League Baseball.
+Together with fellow partners Ned Diver and Howard Langer, he served as lead counsel in a pair of lawsuits challenging the broadcast practices of the National Hockey League and Major League Baseball.
 The settlement of these cases changed the sports broadcasting landscape, lowering prices and increasing options for consumers.
-Ned, Howard, and Peter were honored at the American Antitrust Institute’s 2016 Antitrust Enforcement Awards for their work, receiving an award for “Outstanding Antitrust Litigation Achievement in Private Law Practice.”
+The result led the American Antitrust Institute to honor Ned, Howard, and Peter with their “Outstanding Antitrust Litigation Achievement in Private Law Practice” award.
 The firm is currently challenging the National Football League’s broadcast practices.

 Peter has also sought to hold accountable financial institutions that enable telemarketing and internet frauds.
-The firm recently obtained a $37.5 million settlement in Reyes v.
+Most recently, the firm obtained a $37.5 million settlement in Reyes v.
 Zions First National Bank, a case that alleged the bank had violated the Racketeering Influenced Corrupt Organizations (RICO) Act by knowingly processing fraudulent transactions.
 The settlement recovered over $8 million more than had been debited from consumers’ accounts.

 Peter is a graduate of the University of California, Berkeley School of Law, where he was selected as a member of the Order of the Coif.
 During law school, Peter was an editor of the California Law Review and Director of the International Human Rights Student Board.